 Introduction | Map | Find/Identify | Sketch | My Best Own Photos | My Own Observations | References || Appendix: My Own Photos

 Taurus / Bull is another constellation that I only knew by its name.
-Thanks to the Hyades (Mel 25), it has now become somewhat more familiar to me - at least its star Aldebaran, which glares conspicuously yellow (or golden).
+Thanks to the Hyades (Mel 25), it has now become more familiar to me - at least its star Aldebaran, which glares conspicuously yellow (or golden).
 While the Hyades are at the center of Taurus, the galactic emission nebula M 1 (NGC 1952), also known as Crab Nebula, is located at its left end and slightly above the end star zeta Tauri.
 It is famous for being a supernova remnant from 1054.

 Size: 5 'x 4' / 6' (Stoyan / Karkoschka)